inform-us/requirements_specifications/informus/rules/Airway Plan.md

 1. MISSING - There is no ICU Airway Plan completed - either one has never been documented OR incomplete documenation does not satisfy option A or option B above
 2. COMPLETED - An ICU Airway plan has been completed - satisfying option A or option B above and genertating a _dt stamp
 3. FOR REVIEW - An ICU Airway plan has been completed - satisfying option A or option B above and genertating a _dt stamp, but it is now >14 days between the current time and the _dt stamp; but exclude those with a COMPLETED Airway Plan who have a 'Natural Airway' (from the Airway tab [Airway Flowsheet ID 24499] of the ICU Airway Plan) AND have a DAS Generic Airway Plan [Row ID 24498] = YES (same a Option A that have 'Natural Airway') - these do not need review
-4. UPDATE REQUIRED - triggered by insertion of new endotracheal tube or tracheostomy <br>
-- a new placement date/time generated  in ETT Properties Row ID 3040102626 (links to LDA AVATAR - Placement Date Row ID 700 - Placement Time Row ID 701) <br>
-- a new placement ddate/time generated in Surgical Airway Properties Row ID 700004 (links to LDA AVATAR - Placement Date Row ID 700 - Placement Time Row ID 701)
-- this new / updated ICU Airway Plan will then be subject for review 7 days after its _dt stamp
-5. An ICU Airway Plan can be superceded at any time if an entry is updated or new entry is made, this will generate a new _dt stamp
+4. An ICU Airway Plan can be superceded at any time if an entry is updated or new entry is made, this will generate a new _dt stamp

 ## Classification